arduino/tooling-project-assets/workflow-templates/spell-check-task.md

 On every push, pull request, and periodically, use codespell to check for commonly misspelled words.

-In the event of a false positive, the problematic word should be added, in all lowercase, to the ignore-words-list field of ./.codespellrc.
+In the event of a false positive, the problematic word should be added, in all lowercase, to the `ignore-words-list` field of `.codespellrc`.
 Regardless of the case of the word in the false positive, it must be in all lowercase in the ignore list.
 The ignore list is comma-separated with no spaces.
 ```

 ## PR message